functional

 Food sensitivities are not equivalent to food allergies.

-An allergy is an immediate hypersensitivity immune reaction (IgE immune marker) often occurring within 4 hours of consumption or exposure to the allergen and potentially causing life-threatening effects – also known as an anaphylactic reaction.
+An allergy is an immediate hypersensitivity immune reaction (reflected by elevated IgE immune marker) often occurring within 4 hours of consumption or exposure to the allergen and potentially causing life-threatening effects – also known as an anaphylactic reaction.
 This type of reaction may be characterized by difficulties breathing, swelling of airways, hives and more.
-For example, you may be aware of how serious peanut allergies can be.
+For example, you may be aware of how serious peanut allergies can be for some people.
 These types of allergies are diagnosed by an Allergist – a medical doctor that specializes in allergy testing – including food, chemical & environmental allergens.

 StooL

-Approximately 70% of the immune system is located in the gut via the Gut-Associated Lymphatic Tissue (GALT) and recent Research is starting to show that many forms of disease may be rooted in the gut.
+Approximately 70% of the immune system is located in the gut via the Gut-Associated Lymphatic Tissue (GALT) and recent research shows that many forms of disease begin in the gut.

 Naturopathic testing recommendations are individualized to each case.
-This test is recommended only after other more serious health conditions have been ruled out by your healthcare team and only if indicated by your naturopathic doctor.
+All tests are recommended only after other more serious health conditions have been ruled out when possible by your healthcare team and only if indicated by your naturopathic doctor.
+Sometimes, these tests might also lend insight into more serious conditions.
+In the latter, Dr. Mawji ND will recommend you meet with your family MD right away as naturopathic doctors in Alberta cannot yet directly refer to specialists when required.

-Meeting with Dr. nadia Mawji, ND may help you learn about what types of testing may be the most beneficial and indicated for you.
-If recommended, this test like all other tests, remains optional.
+Meeting with Dr. Nadia Mawji, ND may help you learn about what types of testing may be the most beneficial and indicated for you.
+If recommended, all tests are optional.